Apartment Maintenance Technician

-Apartment Maintenance Technician**

->

-> Tenants, managers and owners of apartment complexes count on apartment maintenance technicians to keep buildings, equipment and land associated with a complex in good repair.
+Tenants, managers and owners of apartment complexes count on apartment maintenance technicians to keep buildings, equipment and land associated with a complex in good repair.
 An apartment maintenance technician is responsible for tasks such as assembling machinery, fixing electrical switches and ordering supplies, among others.

->

-> Apartment maintenance technicians often complete varying tasks each day and will do so throughout an apartment complex or building.
-The job is physically demanding; technicians must make repairs while working in uncomfortable positions, on top of ladders or even in the dark.
+Apartment maintenance technicians often complete varying job tasks each day and will do so throughout an apartment complex or building.
+The job is physically demanding.
+Technicians must make repairs while working in uncomfortable positions, on top of ladders or even in the dark.
 There is risk of injury while working with tools, water and electrical systems and heavy objects.
-The majority of repairers are employed on a full-time basis and may be asked to stay on call for emergency situations within the apartment complex.
+The majority of repairers are employed on a full-time basis and may need to be asked to stay on call for emergency situations within the apartment complex.